 - Presentation of results at a national meeting required if not accomplished in PGY3

-- Submission of project for publication is expected.
+- If not already done, submission of project for publication is expected.

 - The resident is expected to develop a background knowledge about the research project

-- The resident is expected to displays adequate knowledge of the research, particularly unanswered questions in the particular area of interest.
+- The resident is expected to display adequate knowledge of the research, particularly unanswered questions in the area of interest.

-- The resident is able to explain the clinical relevance of the research approach employed.
-The resident is expected to know how to obtaining resources for research project
+- The resident can explain the clinical relevance of the research approach employed.
+The resident is expected to know how to obtain resources for research project.

-- The resident is expected to participates in application for internal or external funding support
+- The resident is expected to participate in application for internal or external funding support.

-- The resident is expected to demonstrate appropriate and adequate use of statistical techniques and is able to select and appropriately apply statistical procedures
+- The resident is expected to demonstrate appropriate and adequate use of statistical techniques and can select and appropriately apply statistical procedures.

 - The resident is expected to demonstrate a clear understanding of the scientific and technical principles of the research techniques/platforms.